P. O . Box 771554 St. Louis. MO 63177 Phone: 314-881-3283 firstname.lastname@example.org

 The new METRO ST. LOUIS COALITION FOR THE HOMELESS is working on creative solutions to this complex issue.
 Join us in our efforts to improve the lives of individuals and families who are living on the brink, instead of in their own homes.

 The final hearing date for NLEC with the Board of Public Service was scheduled for July 22nd at City Hall Rm.
-208 at 1:45pm, but has been postponed.
+208 at 1:45pm, but was postponed.

 NEXT COALITION MEETING